JetBrains/KEEP/proposals/collection-literals.md

 **Restriction 5.**
 The only difference that `of` overloads are allowed to have is "number" of parameters (`vararg` is considered an infinite number of params).

-> Technically, restriction 5 is a superset of restriction 4, but we still prefer to mention restriction 4 separately.
+> Technically, the restriction 5 is a superset of the restriction 4, but we still prefer to mention restriction 4 separately.

 Which means that types of the parameters must be the same, and all type parameters with their bounds must be the same.